elegant-scipy/elegant-scipy/markdown/ch7.markdown

 Let's automate that, and try with a "real" alignment, with three parameters: rotation, translation in the row dimension, and translation in the column dimension.
-(This is called a "*rigid* registration".)
+This is called a "*rigid* registration" because there are no deformations of any kind (scaling, skew, or other stretching).
+The object is considered solid and moved around (including rotation) until a match is found.

 To simplify the code, we'll use the scikit-image *transform* module to compute the shift and rotation of the image.
 SciPy's `optimize` requires a vector of parameters as input.
-These are just numbers, without meaning.
 We first make a function that will take such a vector and produce a rigid transformation with the right parameters: